 - focus on certain market segment to succeed

 - targeting specific identified customers with particular product etc.

 On Threats focus is also on mainly external factors such as:

 - That are the competitors doing that can impact your business

 - external market factors (ie. economic slowdown)

 - Niche players targeting certain segments and customers

 Remember the aim of the SWOT is to identify key actions and steps in the process of planning for achievement of the selected objective.

-Have a question for Igor?
-Ask or leave a comment below!
+Have a question for Igor or want to leave a comment?
+Click here.